tamilarasan2001/M2-EmbSys-project/Project/0_Requirements/README.md

 # REQUIREMENTS
 # AUTOMATED SOLAR TRACKING SYSTEM
 # INTRODUCTION
+* Solar tracking system which can be used as a power generating method from sunlight.
+This method of power generation is simple and is taken from natural resource.
+This needs only maximum sunlight to generate power.
+This project helps for power generation by setting the equipment to get maximum sunlight automatically.
+This system is tracking for maximum intensity of light.
+When there is decrease in intensity of light, this system automatically changes its direction to get maximum intensity of light.
 # RESEARCH
+* Renewable energy sources are the most important sources environmentally friendly, clean, and sustainable and meets additional energy needs .Energy production has been increasing rapidly with the use of renewable energy sources in the world in recent years.Solar energy has an important place among renewable energy sources.

 # SUMMARY
 * The Sun tracking solar panel consists of two LDRs, solar panel and a servo motor and ATmega328 Micro controller.
 Two light dependent resistors are arranged on the edges of the solar panel.